-UC holds a contract with Gildan Activewear, Inc., a Canadian manufacturer of branded clothing: most notably, t-shirts.
-The combination of extremely low wages and advanced technology has allowed Gildan to lower its price per shirt to below that of Chinese manufacturers.
+UC holds a contract with Gildan Activewear, Inc. The combination of extremely low wages and advanced technology has allowed Gildan to lower its price per shirt to below that of Chinese manufacturers.

 Gildan has faced a multitude of allegations of labor rights violations, most notably involving the Haitian factory Genesis, S.A.
 The factory has been accused of being the most serious offender in a campaign of “retaliatory dismissals” targeted at leaders of a labor rights and union organizing effort in Port-au-Prince.